Siyona-Singh/Spam-Message-Classification/README.md

 The aim of this project is to classify messages as "Spam" or "Ham(Not Spam)".

-It uses Natural Language Processing and Machine Learning to do this.
+It uses Machine Learning to do this.

 The input data is not dynamic and is taken from a dataset.